oelimuyah/Hostify/README.md

 •	[ ] Export reports (PDF/Excel)
 •	[ ] Calendar integration

-##Contributing
+# Contributing
 1.	clone the repository https://github.com/oelimuyah/Hostify
 2. Create a feature branch (git checkout -b feature/AmazingFeature)
 3. Commit your changes (git commit -m 'Add some AmazingFeature')
 4. Push to the branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

-Acknowledgments
+# Acknowledgments
 •	Express.js for the web framework
 •	MongoDB for the database
 •	JWT for authentication
-•	All contributors and supporters
+•	All Group 4 BackEnd Dev.